 Opened in 2014, Co-Works is RISD's first cross-departmental research and making lab.
 Initially open only to students enrolled in our interdisciplinary courses, we've been working hard to develop more avenues for students, staff, and faculty to engage with the Co-Works community.
 Come learn about our training, teaching opportunities, and research support.

 Please note, Co-Works is not a service provider.
 All are welcome to learn how to utilize resources themselves via our programs, however, we cannot accommodate untrained walk-ins or jobs on demand.
 Sign up for training well before deadlines.
 See our Make & Reserve page for details.

-General policy and safety orientations are given at the start of the semester as part of Co-Works courses.
-Departments, faculty, and students outside of Co-Works programming are also encouraged to schedule group orientations with David.
+Orientations are given at the start of the semester as part of Co-Works courses.
+Alternatively, faculty and students outside of Co-Works programming are encouraged to schedule group orientations with the Program Manager.